For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 In Phase 3, which began Oct.
 2, bars, entertainment venues, movie theaters and large outdoor venues were allowed to reopen with capacity restrictions.
 Capacity limits remained in place for restaurants, and mass gatherings were limited as well – 25 for indoors and 50 for outdoors.

 As a friendly reminder, open registration for spring classes begins Nov.
 9. Also, registration for Corporate and Continuing Education courses is ongoing.

 Learn more and stay up to date at cpcc.edu/coronavirus.

 Financial Aid Student Lending of Code of Conduct

 Central Piedmont - Student Lending Code of Conduct

 The Higher Education Opportunity Act of August 14, 2008 includes provisions that campuses participating in Title IV programs publish a code of conduct which describes prohibited practices related to loan programs.
-To avoid any conflict of interest with the responsibilities of a CPCC employee with respect to student loans, the CPCC Code of Conduct prohibits the following:
+To avoid any conflict of interest with the responsibilities of a Central Piedmont employee with respect to student lending, the Central Piedmont Code of Conduct prohibits the following:

 - the solicitation or acceptance of gifts from a lender, guarantor, or servicer by anyone with responsibilities with respect to loans at the institution

 - receipt of any fees, payments, or other financial benefits (including a stock purchase option) by anyone with responsibilities with respect to loans from a lender as compensation for any type of consulting arrangement or contract to provide services to a lender or on behalf of a lender relating to education loans